Land Weapons

 T-80BV

 The T-80 was the last Soviet main battle tank designed, built and fielded during the Cold War.
 Instead of being developed from its predecessor, the simplified and mass-produced T-72, the Nikolai Popov-designed T-80 was a direct descendant of the T-64 albeit with design elements of the T-72 such as its suspension and 125-mm 2A46 series smoothbore gun with an autoloader.
 The T-80 retained the general hull and turret layout of its predecessors with the most notable change was the incorporation of a gas turbine engine, the first Soviet main battle tank to do so.
 The gas turbine gave the T-80 exceptional mobility and speed but at a cost of increased fuel consumption and a greater logistical burden to service a mechanically complex engine (problems that would be found in the US M1 Abrams, also equipped with a similar powerplant).
 As a result, some variants, mainly those built in the Kharkiv factory, were fitted with a diesel-powered engine.
 The T-80's 2A46 gun could fire similar ammunition to the T-72 including both tungsten and depleted uranium APFSDS rounds as well as gun-launched 9K112 (AT-8) and later 9M119 (AT-11) ATGMs.
 Like its predecessors, the T-80 was also capable of deep wading operations using a removable snorkel.
-Despite its more advanced features compared to the T-72 and T-64, the T-80 lacked many of the novelties seen in contemporary Western tanks in areas such as crew protection and ceramic armor.
-As a result, it is often not seen as a true third-generation design, at least until later variants like the T-80U added reactive armor.
+Despite its more advanced features compared to the T-72 and T-64, the T-80 lacked many of the novelties seen in contemporary Western tanks in areas such as crew protection, thermal imaging, and advanced composite armor althought the latter was compensated by being the first Soviet tank to use second-generation explosive reactive armor (Kontakt-5).
+As a result, early versions are not considered a true third-generation design, at least until later variants like the T-80U added ERA.
 The result has been a mixed success on the battlefield, notably in Chechnya where the tank proved vulnerable to attacks in an urban setting and over 200 were lost.
-Its performance during the Russian invasion of Ukraine has been little better, with an estimated 370 lost during 2022 (plus additional losses among Ukraine's diesel-powered variants).
-Nearly 5,000 T-80s were fielded by the Red Army shortly before its dissolution, before being passed on to the USSSR’s successor states and eventually also exported to Cyprus, Egypt, South Korea, China, Yemen and Pakistan, the latter which received over 300 diesel-powered units from Ukraine which inherited the Kharkiv production line.
+Its performance during the Russian invasion of Ukraine has been little better, with nearly 1,050 confirmed lost by the end of 2024 (plus around 70 lost by Ukraine).
+Nearly 5,000 T-80s were fielded by the Red Army shortly before its dissolution, before being passed on to the USSR’s successor states and eventually also exported to Cyprus, Egypt, South Korea, China, Yemen and Pakistan, the latter which received over 300 diesel-powered units from Ukraine which inherited the Kharkiv production line.

 Preceded by: